arontaupe/aron.petau.net/_pages/ulli.md

 ---
-permalink: /vanlife/
+permalink: /ulli/
-title: "Vanlife"
+title: "Ulli - Solar Van"
-excerpt: "Here you can see my solar setup on the van"
+excerpt: "Here you can see the solar setup on the van in realtime."
 last_modified_at: 2021-05-11T10:23:16-04:00
 toc: false
 layout: single